Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 After one of the flights, which had a siginificant GPS interference, we wanted to somehow store some important statistics during the flight.
 If this feature is enabled, gathered data is sent once every 10 minutes via APRS as an additional data to the comment section.<br>
 Received data can be then decoded into a human-readable format by either pasting it into a very simple Python script ([here](https://github.com/Nevvman18/rs41-nfw/tree/main/fw/nfw-dataRecorder-decoder/decoder.py)), or by looking at this structure:
 `NFW;[maxAlt];[maxSpeed];[maxAscentRate];[maxDescentRate];[maxMainTemperature];[minMainTemperature];[maxInternalTemp];[minInternalTemp];[ledsEnable];[healthStatus];[gpsResetCounter];[beganFlying];[burstDetected];[isHeaterOn];[radioPwrSetting];[currentGPSPowerMode];[radioTemp];[zeroHumidityFrequency];[humidityRangeDelta];`.

+### Fox hunting mode
+NFW contains a fox hunting mode.
+It minimises the power consumption and transmits using 4 different modes. <br>
+`foxHuntFmMelody` transmits a short melody a couple of times in NFM modulation, which can be received by many radios. `foxHuntCwTone` is a continuous wave tone, like a pip, lasting 10s. `foxHuntMorseMarker` transmits a morse sentence also using CW, the text can be changed in `foxMorseMsg`.
+The last one is also a morse sentence (`foxMorseMsgVbat`), but occurs only when the battery is below the `vBatWarnValue`, where can for example specify additional coordinates of the transmitter.
+Power handler is working in this mode, meaning that the sonde can turn OFF when the battery voltage is below a specified threshold.
+The battery voltage is also sent on the end of the morse message.

 ## Final words